Why is carbon essential in biological molecules?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Carbon is essential in biological molecules primarily because it can form stable bonds with many different elements.
-This unique property allows carbon to serve as a fundamental building block of life.
-Carbon has four valence electrons, enabling it to form covalent bonds with other carbon atoms as well as with elements such as hydrogen, oxygen, nitrogen, and sulfur.
-This versatility facilitates the creation of various complex molecules, including carbohydrates, proteins, lipids, and nucleic acids, which are vital to the structure and function of living organisms.
+Carbon is essential in biological molecules primarily because it forms stable bonds with many elements, including hydrogen, oxygen, nitrogen, and other carbon atoms.
+This unique bonding capability allows carbon to serve as a fundamental building block of life.
+Carbon has four valence electrons, which enables it to form four covalent bonds, allowing for a diverse array of complex and stable molecular structures, such as carbohydrates, proteins, lipids, and nucleic acids.

 Subscribe